 While complex predicate constructions, including light verb structures and verb serialisation, are found in many of the world’s languages, there has been little diachronic work on these structures to date.
 In this paper I survey the state of the field and describe current ideas on the origins and development of complex predicates.
 In particular, I show that the assumption of cline-like development from parataxis to affix (through serialisation, light verbs and auxiliation) is too simplistic.
 Finally, I review arguments in favor of and against views of light verbs as stable structures.

-This list is based on CrossRef data as of 08 august 2020.
+This list is based on CrossRef data as of 18 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.